 I’d also recommend heading over to Killarney Outfitters’ online map where you can see portages, campsites and distances marked.

 The markings on the map below are illustrative.
 You should still use a proper map when designing your route.

 About Killarney Provincial Park

-Killarney Provincial Park encompasses 645 sq kilometers of wilderness on the northern shores of Georgian Bay.
+Killarney Provincial Park encompasses 645 sq kilometres of wilderness on the northern shores of Georgian Bay.
 Covering the La Cloche Mountains, whose quartzite ridges sparkle silver and white in the sunshine, Killarney is a spectacularly beautiful park.
 It includes over 50 turquoise and sapphire blue lakes, some of which are so clear you can see right down to the bottom.

-Before it was a park, the region served as inspiration to The Group of Seven, some of the most famous artists in the country’s history.
+Before it was a park, the region served as an inspiration to The Group of Seven, some of the most famous artists in the country’s history.
 They were so captivated they petitioned the government of Ontario to establish Killarney Provincial Park, forever protecting the area from development.

 Just outside the park is the town of Killarney.
 Established in 1820, it once served as a trading post for furs (namely, beaver furs).